Koderpark/danjeong/README.md

 ## Starter theme features

-🔁&nbsp;Livereload by default.
-See changes instantly in the browser whenever you save a file.

 🔎&nbsp;Optimized for VS Code.
 Find the files you're looking for more easily.

 🗃️&nbsp;Write modern JavaScript.
 Use ESM out of the box to write more manageable Javascript.